 Humanitarian crises threaten the health and safety of communities directly and through the destruction of existing health systems and infrastructure.
 Pregnant women and newborns are especially vulnerable in these situations, and more needs to be done to support evidence-based, quality service delivery throughout all phases of emergency response.

-number of people forcibly displaced by conflict or persecution in 2014
+number of refugees newly displaced by conflict or persecution

 More on Newborn health in emergencies